 Effective May 2017, all theses and dissertations must include a lay summary.

-The lay or public summary explains the key goals and contributions of the research/scholarly work in terms that can be understood by the general public. it does not use technical terms and discipline-specific language.
+The lay or public summary is a simplified version of the abstract that explains the key goals and contributions of the research/scholarly work in terms that can be understood by the general public. it does not use technical terms and discipline-specific language.
 It must not exceed 150 words in length.

 5. Preface (required)